COVID-19 guidance for charities

 If the donations have already reached your charity, you may need permission from the Commission to issue a refund.
 You can find out more in section 2.3 of the Code of Fundraising Practice.

 More advice on Fundraising and the Covid-19 virus is available on the Fundraising Regulators website.
+There is also guidance on fundraising in the time of COVID-19 on the Chartered Institute of Fundraising website here.

 We understand that many charities are very concerned about the impact of the Covid-19 emergency on their financial position.